justinottesen/Wordle/README.txt

 Probably should store all possible answers in the game class, which would add easy replayability, just stick main in a loop.

+12/26/22 -
+Didnt like the UI so I made it better, now has keyboard show up with text coloring and eliminates used letters.
+I also fixed bug in old version where the game would continue until 6 guesses regardless of whether correct guess was made before then.

 FUTURE PLANS:
 - Save history in file
 - Display statistics similarly to real Wordle